bitplane/bitplane.net/home/gaz/Documents/thoughts/lens/words/index.md

 proxy of your hand.

-This impractical tome allows a tale to be known by those who share this code, but they don't - and they won't - it's a point to be told.
-A statement by its
-maker: words aren't in ink or paper.
+This impractical tome allows a tale to be known by those who share this code, but they don't - and they won't - well, it's a point to be told.
+It's a statement by its maker: that words aren't ink or paper.
 They're heard in your head, as they're seen and they're read.
 As to read, interact is a physical act, it stirs us; it moves us.

 Binary's look is a lot like this book, without a language map it's a long stream of crap - and it looks like random bits.
 It's not a story for us humans, it's for computer chips.
 A machine's codes are the words that it knows, and it's a tongue of circuit wires.
+Where we see jumbled digits, it feels `mov eax, 5`.
 It reads and it makes sense of it, which shakes it deep inside.
-Where we see jumbled digits, it feels `mov eax, 5`.
 It knows, interacts, in a physical act.
 This whirs it; it moves it.

 To you or I its outputs, these words or sights or sounds.
 We feel and hear and